Noaz Deshe

 Noaz Deshe Berlin-based film director.
-Deshe is a Romanian citizen.

 Career

 Deshe composed the soundtrack for Babak Jalali’s debut feature film Frontier Blues.

 Deshe's feature debut White Shadow (2013) tells a story of albino persecution in Central Africa.
 The film brought Deshe the Lion of the Future Award at the Venice Film Festival 2013.

 His sophomore feature, Xoftex, premiered at Karlovy Vary Film Festival in 2024.
 Deshe confesses that the film grew from his experience in Softex, a Greek refugee camp mostly filled by Syrian and Palestinian asylum seekers fleeing war in the Middle East.

 Deshe's upcoming project is a collaboration with Pussy Riot's Pyotr Verzilov.